 - Assessment Resources: A variety of assessment resources including: testing taking strategies for students and parents, test preparation and score interpretation.

-- Local Assessments: DCSD uses the data team process for implementing data-driven decision-making at the classroom level.
-Data teams provide teachers with a structure to identify areas of student need and collaboratively determine the best instructional approach in response to that need.
+- Local Assessments: DCSD uses the Professional Learning Community (PLC) process for implementing data-driven decision-making at the classroom level.
+PLCs provide teachers with a structure to identify areas of student need and collaboratively determine the best instructional approach in response to that need.